ssebastianmag/hydrogen-wavefunctions/README.md

 #### 1.1 Wavefunctions

-A wavefunction, often denoted as ($\psi$), represents the quantum state of a particle in a system.
+A wavefunction ($\psi$) represents the quantum state of a particle in a system.
-It provides information about the probability amplitude of position and momentum states of the particle.
+It provides information about the probability amplitude of stationary position and momentum states.

 #### 1.2 Electron Density | Probability Density

-The square magnitude of the wavefunction $|\psi|^2$, gives the probability density for the particle's position in space.
+The square magnitude of the wavefunction $|\psi|^2$ gives the probability density for the particle's position in space.
 For an electron in an atom, it describes the spatial distribution of the probability of locating the electron.

 #### 1.3 Atomic Orbitals